mohdabrar1385/receipt-processor/README.md

 - Click on Send to submit the request.

 - You will receive a JSON response containing the points awarded for the specified receipt ID.

+## GitHub Repository

+Find the GitHub repository for this project in `receipt-processor-challenge.txt`.